Waiting Period in Term Insurance: Guide & Details | PolicyX

 The waiting period in term insurance primarily protects insurers from misuse (like suicide shortly after policy purchase).
 Policyholders benefit indirectly because it helps keep premiums fair and affordable.
 Let’s explore why term insurance plans have a waiting period:

-Things to Know During the Waiting Period of Term Insurance
+Key Considerations During the Waiting Period of Term Insurance

 Conclusion

-What is a Waiting Period in Term Insurance?: FAQs
+What is a Waiting Period in Term Insurance?
+FAQs

 Yes, term insurance for patients with a critical illness rider comes with a 90-day waiting period from the commencement of the policy.
 People already diagnosed with major critical illnesses are generally not eligible for fresh term plans.